-What is the greatest luxury available to the privileged in the twenty-first century?
-Limousine transport?
-First Class air travel or a private jet?
-Designer clothes?
-Exquisite jewelry or the best fine dining?
-At 7132 Hotel here in Vals, the team believes it is time.
-Time to relax, unwind, enjoy the view, take the waters.
-They also offer fine dining of course at Silver Restaurant, recently awarded its first Michelin star.
+7132 Hotel in Vals celebrates time.
+Time to relax, unwind, enjoy the view, and take the waters.
+They also offer fine dining at Silver Restaurant, recently awarded its first Michelin star.
 There is also one of the most beautiful spas we have ever seen.

 Strolling through the subtly lit lobby decorated in restful shades of blue and black, we wafted straight up to be checked-in in our fourth-floor suite.
-On the way, we encountered the butler who offered to unpack our cases for us.
+On the way, we encountered the butler, who offered to unpack our cases.
 The view through the huge picture windows continued the dreamy tone of our adventure.
 As we watched the electrically operated windows slowly open, we had to laugh at the quintessentially Swiss sounds of cowbells and alpenhorns playing across the valley.
-It was a simply unbelievably beautiful scene that improved further when the room service trolley arrived a few moments later with complimentary vintage Pol Roger Champagne accompanied by canapés tailored to our special dietary requirements.
-The rosti with caviar was superb and complemented the bubbly perfectly.
-I doubt there has ever been a better arrival and transition experience at any hotel in the world.

-First though to that gorgeous shower and dinner in Silver.
-As we can eat no beef or dairy produce and one of us is gluten intolerant, we had an individually crafted six-course menu with wine pairings agreed with the English Sommelier at each course.
-Her knowledge was incredible and she had sourced some very fine wines from a variety of small estates.
+First, though to that gorgeous shower and dinner in Silver.
+As we can eat no beef or dairy products and one of us is gluten intolerant, we had an individually crafted six-course menu with wine pairings agreed upon with the English Sommelier at each course.
+Her knowledge was incredible, and she had sourced some very fine wines from various small estates.
 We tasted local Pinot, French Meursault, and an unfortified sherry wine from Jerez.
 Meanwhile, the poached char from just up the valley was superb in a surprising Shoyu Dashi jus.
 We were wowed by Bündner mountain potatoes with their waxy texture and earthy scent.
-Breton turbot, succulent local venison, grapefruit sorbet with barrel-aged Negroni came and went in a blur of pleasure and conversation.
-Everything was fabulously presented and the service was perfect.
-If only I lived closer I would be a regular.
-After dinner, we relaxed in the huge sunken bath, breathing in the crisp mountain air, before spending the night under our cosseting duvet with the large windows drawn open.
+Breton turbot, succulent local venison, and grapefruit sorbet with barrel-aged Negroni came and went in a blur of pleasure and conversation.
+Everything was fabulously presented, and the service was perfect.
+If only I lived closer, I would be a regular.
+After dinner, we relaxed in the huge sunken bath, breathing in the crisp mountain air, before spending the night under our cosseting duvet with the large open windows.

-Breakfast next morning in Red restaurant was equally delightful.
-From some of the best fresh fruits, we have ever eaten, through the uniquely inventive do-it-yourself muesli blender, local honeys, homemade preserves (we took home two jars of the rhubarb jam), omelets done to a T and the staff really understood the importance of the provenance of the food.
+Breakfast the next morning in Red restaurant was equally delightful.
+From some of the best fresh fruits, we have ever eaten, through the uniquely inventive do-it-yourself muesli blender, local honey, homemade preserves (we took home two jars of the rhubarb jam), omelets did to a T, and the staff understood the importance of the provenance of the food.
 They had so many stories to tell about the ingredients on display.
-All too soon it was time to meet our chauffeur and head back to the landing ground for our helicopter journey back to Basel.
+It was too soon to meet our chauffeur and head back to the landing ground for our helicopter journey back to Basel.

-7132 takes its name from the postcode (Postleitzahl in German) and it is undoubtedly the most significant place in this tiny alpine town of 1,000 inhabitants.
-There are also said to be 1,000 sheep on the hills and 1,000 hotel rooms in Vals.
-Tucked away in a deep river valley at about 4,000 feet and just a few miles from the border with Italy, Vals is equally popular for summer hiking as for winter sports but justly famous for the natural hot springs.
-The current owner who is a native Valser has great ambitions to make 7132 one of the top 5 hotels in the world.
-This would involve the construction of Switzerland’s tallest building within the footprint of the present hotel complex.
-It is a somewhat controversial proposal and a decision on the planning application is due very soon.
-The architect’s drawing we have seen show a beautiful slim tower that seems to blend into the surrounding air by capturing and reflecting shards of light from the surrounding hills.
-Whether or not the tower is built, 7132 is a superb center of excellence in hospitality in a country that has long led the world in hotel management.
-This is the perfect hideaway for stressed execs and a wonderful place to recharge the soul.
-We will be back and even at £1700 GBP for a night in the suite (inclusive of helicopter and limousine transfers) it felt good value.
+7132 takes its name from the postcode (Postleitzahl in German), and it is undoubtedly the most significant place in this tiny alpine town of 1,000 inhabitants.
+There are also apparently 1,000 sheep on the hills and 1,000 hotel rooms in Vals.
+Tucked away in a deep river valley at about 4,000 feet and just a few miles from the border with Italy, Vals is equally popular for summer hiking and winter sports but justly famous for the natural hot springs.
+The current owner, a native Valser has great ambitions to make 7132 one of the top 5 hotels in the world.